pgRouting/osm2pgrouting/Readme.md

+# osm2pgrouting

+## Requirements

-Before you can use this tool for importing Openstreetmap data, you need to install
+Before you can use this tool for importing Openstreetmap data you need to install:

 1. postgresl
 2. postgis